Categories & Prizes | Natural Landscape Photography Awards

 Grand Scenic photograph from Nicolas Rottiers

-These photographs can be created at any focal length but would generally show a smaller selection of a larger scene.
-This might be a vast waterfall with towering cliffs, or it might be a single tree in the mist, or the interior of a woodland.
+These photographs can be created at any focal length (but usually using a mid-range or telephoto focal length) and generally show a smaller selection of a larger scene.
+Generally, these images do not include a sky.
+For example, this might be a waterfall with towering cliffs, a single tree in the mist, or a woodland interior.

 Cash Prize of US $1,000.